dagerst/Rasterio-Tutorial-Workbook/tutorial_a.md

 *Analytical business need* = *We are doing an analysis for the City of Philadelphia Planning Department and Sustinability Office on heat island issues comapred to current land cover & tree canpoy rates across the city.*

+*majority be in rasterio for processing of data, then geopanda for doing final statistical analysis, and then matplotlib for output of map*

 **https://rasterio.readthedocs.io/en/stable/topics/index.html**